JR Ranger Webpage Cover Image

 Olympic National Park

-There are two different Junior Ranger programs in Olympic National Park — the Discovering Olympic’s Web of Life program and the Ocean Steward program.
-The Web of Life booklet is the main Olympic NP Junior Ranger program.
-It is easily completed after a visit to one or more areas in the park or with a little Internet research.
-The Ocean Steward booklet requires a trip to one or more of Olympic NP’s beaches.
-We turned both books in at the Hoh Rain Forest after exploring the coast.
+Olympic National Park has two different Junior Ranger programs: the Discovering Olympic’s Web of Life program and the Ocean Steward program.
+The Web of Life booklet is the main Olympic National Park Junior Ranger booklet, while the Ocean Steward booklet works best if your family is visiting one or more of Olympic’s beaches.

 Ocean Steward Junior Ranger Badge